play-co/ff/README.md

 ```

 That final callback will be passed arguments node-style: `cb(err,
 results...)`.
-(The number of arguments after `err` depends on how many
+The number of arguments after `err` depends on how many
-slots you've passed from the last function in the chain.)
-This lets
+slots you passed from the last function in the chain.
-you use ff within any part of your code without expecting any other
-function to know that `ff` exists in your own code.

-There are three ways you can handle the final result (you can mix and
+There are three ways you can handle the final result (and you can mix and
 match):

 #### `f.cb( function (err, results...) { } )`